Reds vs. Nationals Player Props Betting Odds

 Candelario Stats

-- Jeimer Candelario has recorded 80 hits with 26 doubles, two triples, 12 home runs and 29 walks.
-He has driven in 40 runs with four stolen bases.
+- Jeimer Candelario has 80 hits with 26 doubles, two triples, 12 home runs, 30 walks and 40 RBI.
+He's also stolen four bases.

 Candelario Recent Games